easybuilders/easybuild-tutorial/docs/basic_usage/README.md

 * `bzip2-1.0.6.eb` is the name of an easyconfig file to locate via the robot search path (since it does not exist in the current directory);
 * `example1` is the name of a file in the current directory, so it can be used directly;
-* likewise, `$HOME/example2` specifies the full path to an existing file, which can be used directly;
+* likewise, `$HOME/example2` specifies the path to an existing file, which can be used directly;
 * `some_deps` is the relative path to an existing directory, so EasyBuild will scan it and find three easyconfig files: `some_deps/dep1.eb`, `some_deps/dep2.eb` and `some_deps/more_deps/dep3.eb`, ignoring the `list.txt` file since its name does not end with '`.eb`';

 ### Easyconfig filenames

-Note that the `eb` command does care how easyconfig files are named, at least to some extent: the '`.eb`' file extension does matter w.r.t. easyconfig files being picked up in subdirectories.
+Note that the `eb` command does not care how easyconfig files are named, at least to some extent: the '`.eb`' file extension does matter w.r.t. easyconfig files being picked up in subdirectories.

-File names for easyconfigs being irrelevant is only correct with respect to the arguments passed to the `eb` command however.
+File names for easyconfigs being mostly irrelevant is only correct with respect to the arguments passed to the `eb` command however.
 As we will learn soon, the name of easyconfig files *does* matter when EasyBuild needs to locate easyconfigs that can be used to resolve a specified dependency (see [here](#enabling-dependency-resolution)).

-This explains why easyconfig files usually adher to a very specific naming scheme, corresponding to `<name>-<version>-<toolchain><versionsuffix>.eb`:
+This explains why easyconfig files usually adher to a very specific naming scheme, corresponding to `<name>-<version>-<toolchain><versionsuffix>.eb`, where:

 * `<name>` represents the software name;
 * `<version>` represents the software version;